awwaiid/p6-Inline-Ruby/README.md

 # BUILD / DEV

-In theory you can get it from panda.
+In theory you can get it from zef.
 Let me know if that's true :)

-I'm running Debian unstable with ruby2.2-dev.
+I'm running Ubuntu with ruby2.3-dev installed from apt.
 Then:

     ./configure.pl6  # Creates Makefile and runs make make test        # or prove -e 'perl6 -Ilib' -v